Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 107.  ### Question107
 Which of the following describe test-driven development? choose 2 answers

-- [x] A software development technique based on automated tests.
+- [x] A Software Development technique based on automated tests.
 - [ ] A predictable way to develop working, well-organized code.
 - [ ] Having Testers in the development process.
 - [ ] An increment and emergent approach to software design.